akerdi/akerdi/README.md

 - 🔭 I’m currently working on nodejs web server

-- 🌱 I’m currently learning Go web server
+- 🌱 I’m currently learning CPP, the goal to be more the man

 - 🤔 I’m looking for help of making money.
 Cause buying house is my first goal...